smbeiragh/sanam/README.md

 1. it makes codebase unsearchable
 2. it makes code less easy to read
-3. it can inceress use of descendant selector and decress modularity
+3. it can increase use of descendant selector and decrease modularity

-To read more about this, check [Sass Guidlin](http://sass-guidelin.es/) and it's refrences on [these](http://www.sitepoint.com/beware-selector-nesting-sass/) [good](http://thesassway.com/beginner/the-inception-rule) [articles](http://thesassway.com/intermediate/avoid-nested-selectors-for-more-modular-css)
+To read more about this, check [Sass Guidlin](http://sass-guidelin.es/) and it's references on [these](http://www.sitepoint.com/beware-selector-nesting-sass/) [good](http://thesassway.com/beginner/the-inception-rule) [articles](http://thesassway.com/intermediate/avoid-nested-selectors-for-more-modular-css)

-We should limit selector nesting by following roules
+We should limit selector nesting by following rules

-1. limit selector nesting to a maximum level .e.g 4
+1. limit selector nesting to a maximum level .e.g 3 or 4 levels
 2. limit selector nesting to pseudo-classes, pseudo-elements, state classes to keep everything about a component/selector in one place
 3. limit use of selector nesting and descendant selectors to necessary cases